- Keeping kids safe

 How are the award winners chosen?

-A panel made up of representatives from Child, Youth and Family and non-Government organisations such as Barnardos, Open Home Foundation, and Fostering Kids.
+A panel made up of representatives from Child, Youth and Family and non-Government organisations such as Barnardos, Open Home Foundation, and Fostering Kids, and our corporate partners Vodafone and Sysdoc.
 One young person from the previous year's awards is also part of the panel.

 All sorts of young people have won William Wallace Awards in the past, including young people who used the awards to: